geoepi/sandbox/2024-08-12-informal_training_github/2024-08-06_informal_training_github.md

 ## Adding Content

-Before talking about project management, what *should* go into a repo, we’ll first look at how to add files technically/generally and get them to GitHub.
+Before talking about what *should* go into a repo, we’ll first look at how to add files technically/generally and get them to GitHub.

 Repo files can be added and managed in a number of ways, including from the CLI.